 Delayed treatment/improper treatment

 Medical opinion suggests that minor spinal injuries, such as whiplash to the neck, can heal within the first six months after injury.
-Any remaining loss of function present after 12 months is much more likely to become permanent.
-Maintaining a positive outlook is extremely important for patients with spinal cord injury, and medical professionals must seek to diagnose a spinal injury as soon as possible.
-X-Rays and MRI scans must be taken if a spinal injury is to be treated immediately.
-Damage to the spinal cord rarely heals because the injured nerve cells fail to regenerate.
-The regrowth of their long nerve fibres is hindered by scar tissue and molecular processes inside the nerves.
-It is of the utmost importance that any treatment, that would minimise loss of movement, damage to nerves and tissue, is administered as soon as possible.
+Any remaining loss of function present after 12 months is much more likely to be permanent.
+Maintaining a positive outlook is extremely important for patients with spinal cord injury, and medical professionals must seek to diagnose a spinal injury as soon as possible; X-Rays and MRI scans must be taken if a spinal injury is to be treated immediately.
+It is, therefore, of the utmost importance that any treatment, that would minimise loss of movement, damage to nerves and tissue, is administered as soon as possible.
 If treatment is delayed, or the medical team administer improper treatment, then you could pursue a claim for compensation, on a NO WIN NO FEE basis, with MG Legal’s solicitors dealing in medical negligence claims.